resteasy/gRPCtoJakartaREST-archetype/README.md

 ## Using the Web Archive

-The class ${root-class}_Server is a JAX-RS resource that can start up a gRPC server by calling
+The class ${root-class}_Server is a Jakarta RESTful Web Services resource that can start up a gRPC server by calling

         http://localhost:8080/jaxrs.example.grpc-0.0.1-SNAPSHOT/root/grpcserver/start

-Once the gRPC server is started, the JAX-RS resources in the target project can be invoked by an appropriate gRPC client.
+Once the gRPC server is started, the Jakarta RESTful Web Services resources in the target project can be invoked by an appropriate gRPC client.
 The class ${root-class}_Client is a JUnit test class with a number of tests.